aaronpeikert/repro-talk/abstract.md

+---
-# Title: Reproducibility in Big Data with the repro package
+title: "Reproducibility in Big Data with the repro package"

-Authors: Peikert, Aaron and Brandmaier, Andreas M.
+author: "Peikert, Aaron and Brandmaier, Andreas M."
+---

 ## Background
 <!-- this abstract should be between 350 and 1000 words-->